Understanding the Glasgow Coma Scale

 Nearly sixty years later, the GCS is considered a Gold Standard, and is used worldwide in every medical setting.
 It has gone through several revisions and is considered an essential component of a complete neurological examination.

-The three components of the GCS: Eye, Verbal, and Motor
+The three components: Eye, Verbal, and Motor

 The GCS assessment provides a total score comprised of three areas: best eye response (E), best motor response (M), and best verbal response (V).
 Each component has a maximum score, plus an option of non-testable (NT) if that parameter cannot be measured for some reason.